smaret/astrochem/doc/usermanual/usermanual.rst

 :math:`\mathrm{H_{2}}`, in Astrochem the rate is not computed in this fashion.
 Instead we use the :math:`\alpha` and :math:`\beta` values from the network file, and compute it with the equation above.

-..
-FixMe: the reference to tab-react-type-numb does not work

 It is important to note that although the formation of :math:`\mathrm{H_{2}}` is a two body reaction – if we forget about the grain that only works as